Emmerson-Miranda/HAproxy/poc01/readme.md

 Expose an HTTP endpoint and redirect the call to a backend that requires mTLS.

-This also print the request payload of the request for debugging purposes (not recommended for production).
+This also print the request payload for debugging purposes (not recommended for production).

 ## Running the example